Bishi Bhattacharya

 Bishi Bhattacharya, typically known mononymously as Bishi, is a British, London-based, singer-songwriter, multi-instrumentalist, multimedia performer, producer, composer and DJ of Bengali heritage.
-She is the artistic director and co-founder of WITCiH, The Women in Technology Creative Industries Hub, a platform to increase the visibility women at the intersection of music, creative technology and STEM.
+She is the artistic director and co-founder of WITCiH, The Women in Technology Creative Industries Hub, a platform to increase the visibility of women at the intersection of music, creative technology and STEM.
 Bishi was first recognised in 2001 as the central DJ and 'face' of London's experimental underground nightclub, Kash Point.

 History

 Born in London to a Bengali family, musician, artist and performer Bishi was classically trained in piano and received voice training in both Hindustani and Western Classical styles.
 Her mother, Susmita Bhattacharya, is an acclaimed classical Indian singer and expert in the music of Rabindranath Tagore.

 Bishi received training in the sitar under Gaurav Mazumdar, a senior disciple of Ravi Shankar.
 Bishi's panoramic exploration of vocal music has reached as far as singing with The London Bulgarian Choir and drawing on ancient English folk music to exploring the extended techniques of Meredith Monk.

 Bishi began her musical career in The Sound Storm – an improvised electro-acoustic performance art troupe led by London night club legend Matthew Glamorre and his longtime collaborator Richard Torry; two of the original members of Leigh Bowery's performance art band, Minty.
 Whilst in her teens, she helped initiate various cult queer London nightclubs such as classical music soirée The Siren Suite and Kash Point, as an artist & DJ in residence.
 With creative partner Matthew Hardern, she has released two albums in collaboration: Nights at The Circus and Albion Voice.

 Her first album Nights at the Circus was described as "Falling somewhere between M.I.A. and Simon and Garfunkel via a stint at music college," with Bishi being hailed as "a welcome breath of hair."
 The album was performed in its entirety with the strings of the London Symphony Orchestra in June 2008 at LSO St Luke's.
 Also in 2008 she was asked to join a tour of the English female singers 'The Daughters of Albion' alongside the likes of Norma Waterson and June Tabor.
 She has toured and collaborated with close friend Patrick Wolf and ex-Moloko singer Roisin Murphy.
 She appeared on Friday Night with Jonathan Ross on Friday 3 October, singing "Never Seen Your Face".

 Media appearances include the BBC's Culture Show and Friday Night with Jonathan Ross.
 She has attracted critical attention and was nominated for the 2008 South Bank Show Awards – the 'Times Breakthrough Award'.